ForestEthics supports First Nations in asserting rights and title to protect their Territories from industrial development.

 Securing the world-renowned Great Bear Rainforest Agreements would not have been possible without the efforts of First Nations to protect their land and way of life.
 In 2006, the government of British Columbia committed to designating over 5 million acres (2.2 million hectares) as conservancies, and in 2009 those commitments became law.

-For conservation measures to be truly environmentally responsible, local communities must have access to viable economic alternatives to intensive resource extraction.
+For conservation measures to be truly environmentally responsible, local communities must have access to economic alternatives to harmful resource extraction.
 We helped catalyze $120 million Coastal Opportunity Fund specifically dedicated to First Nations' conservation-based businesses and the planning and management of the protected areas in First Nations' territories.